 - NOT be able to take any Readings & Research courses from the department

-- NOT be accepted to any of the department’s double-major, exchange, and graduate programs
+- NOT be accepted to any of the department’s double-major, exchange/Erasmus, or graduate programs

-- NOT receive recommendation letters from any of the faculty members
+- NOT be able to receive recommendation letters from any of the faculty members in the department

 Consequences of Academic Dishonesty and Plagiarism for Graduate Students

-In case of plagiarism or any other act of academic dishonesty, your (or if it was a group project, the group’s) act will be escalated to the Departmental Council, who will advise you to leave the program.
+In case of plagiarism or any other act of academic dishonesty in a graduate course, your (or if it was a group project, the group’s) act will be escalated to the Departmental Council, who may advise you to leave the program.

 Furthermore, as a department policy, the following sanctions will be implemented for you (or if it was a group, for all members of the group, since it is not the professor’s duty to investigate who did it and who did not; so you will all be responsible for each other):